hyvonhan/Kyykka-Data-API/README.md

 # Instruction on how to run the tests of the resources.
 Pytest is also used to test the resources.
 To test the resources, copy the app.py, models.py, utils.py from the source_code folder to your computer.
 Next, copy the resource_test.py from the test file to your computer.
 Put all the files into a single folder of your choosing.
 Then go to the command prompt and locate the folder you just created and type ```pytest```.
 Details about tests can be found at the comments inside resource_test.py.

+# Instruction on how to use the provided client.
+We have a small GUI for the API.
+It runs on the web-browser and it's based on HTML, CSS, JavaScript and jQuery.
+To use the client just clone the whole project from github and put the database test file test.db from db folder into the source code_folder.
+After this navigate to the source_code folder with the command prompt and type ```flask run```.
+After this open your web-browser and point the browser to this url: ```http://localhost:5000/admin/```.
+Here you can insert new matches, update them or delete them.
+The client also shows the match collection in the main view.
+You can see example pictures in our wiki DL5.
+RESTful API client, Client implementation.